qase-tms/specs/docs/v1.1/Documentation/webhooks/run/run.aborted.md

   "project_code": "ID"
 }
 ```
+[block:callout]
+{
+  "type": "info",

-This event is being sent when a test run is aborted.
+  "body": "This event is being sent when a test run is aborted."
+}
+[/block]

 ### Event name